DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 I need to modify these and enhance the XML present in my listView pages.
 This is the current task, I don't expect it to take too long.
 Once this is complete I must most onto writing tests for friend request and song request to ensure firebase is acting the way I wish to act.

+#30

+Both bugs from above have been eliminated.
+I have chosen a standard colour scheme for the application and applied it throughout.
+I am impressed with how it all looks.
+I added titles to each page and a picture to compliment it.
+Also I added spaces to listView so they aren't so squashed.
+I have no pending friend/song data at the moment to test the layout of my new ListViews, I'll try this again tomorrow.

+* Buttons with ListView: responsive to click (check your notes).
+* Test pending song + pending friend.